MarSilller/TP1/README.md

 AI was also used for **guidance on working with GitHub**, particularly for understanding how to organize the repository, manage branches, and structure the documentation.

 In addition, some prompts were used to assist with writing and improving the **README sections**, helping ensure that the documentation fit the expectations and find better wording where it was poorly written.

+For example, one of the prompts used for the AI-generated project included detailed instructions about the expected functionality, UI elements, and project structure, ensuring that the generated program was up to standards.

 Overall, AI was used as a support tool for debugging, documentation, and repository management, while the main implementation and development of the exercises were carried out independently.